grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 ## Automatic migration of plugins

 Certain legacy Grafana panel plugins automatically update to their React-based replacements when Angular support is disabled.
 This migration is usually available within the panel options, as shown in the screenshot below for World Map.
-Automatic migration can also be tested by appending `&__feature.autoMigrateOldPanels=true` to the dashboard URL in your browser.
+Automatic migration can be triggered by setting the feature toggle `autoMigrateOldPanels` to `true`.

 Automatic migration is supported for the plugins shown in the following table.
 Each of the target plugins are included in Grafana as Core plugins which don't require installation.